Copa del Rey semi-final draw: Real Madrid draw Barcelona in Clasico last-four showdown | Goal.com

 Clasico rivals Real Madrid and Barcelona will face off in the semi-finals of the Copa del Rey after being drawn together on Friday.

-The first leg of the tie will take place at Camp Nou on the week beginning February 4 before the second leg at Santiago Bernabeu in the final week of February.
+The first leg of the tie will take place at Camp Nou on February 6 before the second leg at Santiago Bernabeu in the final week of February.

 It will mark the first time the two sides have met since Barca thrashed Madrid 5-1 in October in what proved to be Julen Lopetegui's final match in charge of the Blancos.